ecnuabmlab/ecnuabmlab.github.io/_pages/bio.md

 ### Research Areas:   (ABM Lab)

-I am passionate about creating impactful AI tools for widespread adoption, specializing in Retrieval-Augmented Generation (RAG), video understanding, intelligent manufacturing, and AI-driven drug discovery (AIDD), all presented in a fun and engaging way.
+I am highly passionate about developing impactful AI tools for widespread adoption, with a specialization in multimodal large language models and multi-agents.
+The research has been applied to video understanding, video generation, and AI-driven drug discovery (AIDD), all presented in an engaging and enjoyable manner.

 ### Who we are